trailofbits/twa/README.md

 ### Docker

-`twa` can be installed from a lightweight (29MB) Alpine Docker container.
+`twa` can be used from a lightweight (29MB) Alpine Docker container.

 To install it from Docker Hub: